37chandler/ADA_2022_Wedge_Umbel/submission.md

 I have completed this project at the B level.

-All code is contained in the "Wedge_Code.ipynb" file
+The code and additional commentary for tasks 2 and 3 is contained in the "Wedge_Code.ipynb" file in this repository

 ### Task 1